 - test result analysis and reporting

 - umbilical cable testing & maintenance (fibre, copper & hydraulic)

-- City & Guilds, OCN and IOSH qualifications
+- City & Guilds and Open Awards qualifications

 From introductory fibre courses, City & Guilds

 3667 (previously City & Guilds 3666/3466) communications cable installer courses and advanced testing courses through to in-depth theory & technology courses.
 All our courses can be run as company events on your site or at Lucid Training Centre if that is more convenient for you.
 Many of our standard courses are also scheduled as public courses open to individual bookings – see dates here or in the right column.